CHLA Core Pilot Program

 Step 3: If Core Director agrees in the project’s feasibility, complete the CHLA Core Pilot Program application.
 Please allow 5-7 working days after submitting your application to receive a response from the Core Director and Research Operations.

-Step 4: Once the pilot project is completed, the outcomes report must be submitted to the Core Pilot Project within six months of the pilot project end date.
+Step 4: Once the pilot project is completed, the outcomes report must be submitted to the Core Pilot Project within three months of the pilot project end date.
 Failure to submit the outcomes report will exclude the user from participation in the Core Pilot Program for three years.